Azure/azure-docs-sdk-dotnet/api/overview/azure/ai.translation.document-readme-pre.md

 For more information about creating the resource or how to get the location information see [here][cognitive_resource_cli].

 ### Authenticate the client
 In order to interact with the Document Translation service, you'll need to create an instance of the [DocumentTranslationClient][documenttranslation_client_class] class.
-You will need an **endpoint**, and an **API key** to instantiate a client object.
+You will need an **endpoint**, and either an **API key** or `TokenCredential` to instantiate a client object.
 For more information regarding authenticating with cognitive services, see [Authenticate requests to Azure Cognitive Services][cognitive_auth].

 #### Looking up the endpoint
 For Document Translation you will need to use a [Custom Domain Endpoint][custom_domain_endpoint] using the name of you Translator resource.